Cook IVC Filters

 Indiana was the most convenient choice for the MDL because Cook is headquartered in Bloomington, and because half of the lawsuits were already pending there when the JPML made their decision.
-The consolidated litigation is expected to help improve efficiency in pre-trial proceedings, reduce risk of inconsistent rulings, and reduce risk of duplicative discovery.
+The consolidated litigation is expected to help improve efficiency in pre-trial proceedings, reduce the risk of inconsistent rulings, and reduce the risk of duplicative discovery.

 In the transfer order, the court noted that all Cook IVC filter lawsuits involved common questions of fact, mainly that the filters were defectively designed, and likely to fracture, migrate, tilt, or perforate the inferior vena cava, causing injury.

-Cook argued against consolidation, stating that the cases were too different, and that they involved different Cook IVC filters.
+Cook argued against consolidation, stating that the cases were too different and that they involved different Cook IVC filters.
 They added that centralization would “encourage meritless claims against Cook.”

 The Honorable Court Judge Richard L. Young is presiding over the proceedings.